ManobhavSachan/Saathi/README.md

 # Saathi
-App for helping oldones created by youngones.
+App for helping people to get aware of the government schemes and NGO's.